freelabz/secator/README.md

   <a href="#developer-guide">Developer guide</a>
 </p>

+`secator` is a task and workflow runner used for security assessments.
+It supports dozens of well-known security tools and is designed to improve productivity for pentesters and security researchers.

+# Features

 ![](images/short_demo.gif)

-`secator` is designed to not waste your time and make you efficient at vulnerability assessments, with the following feature set:

-## Features

 * **Curated list of commands**: commands integrated to `secator` are carefully chosen to be **fast**, **efficient**, **well-maintained**, and for the vast